pytroll/pyspectral/rsr_convert_scripts/README.rst

    %> python msi_reader.py

-The original Sentinel-2 A&B MSI spectral responses.
-Filenames look like this ``S2-SRF_COPE-GSEG-EOPG-TN-15-0007_3.0.xlsx``
+The original Sentinel-2 A,B, and C MSI spectral responses.
+Filenames look like this ``COPE-GSEG-EOPG-TN-15-0007-Sentinel-2_Spectral_Response_Functions_2024-4.0.xlsx``

 .. code::